 Once a packet is accepted by the filter on a server, only the CPU and memory of this server are used by the application that responds to the request of the client.
 The output messages are sent directly from the application server to the client.

 If a server fails, the SafeKit membership protocol reconfigures the filters in the network load balancing cluster to re-balance the traffic on the remaining available servers.

 Note that a comparison between Microsoft NLB and SafeKit network load balancing is available here.
-And note that SafeKit network load balancing is working not only on Windows (including Windows 7 and 8) but also on Linux and AIX.
+And note that SafeKit network load balancing is working not only on Windows (including Windows editions for PCs) but also on Linux.